PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and whether a materialized channel-last alias can be omitted.
 Recursive alias elision is conservative at graph outputs and unsupported fan-out, and preserves the existing Transpose, Conv, spatial-reduction, unary, binary-broadcast, rank, layout, and cycle boundaries through injected capability callbacks.
+Constant, scalar, passthrough, and explicit NHWC→NCHW binary input-expression selection uses that owner as well.
+Direct channel-first binary capability is granted only when every dynamic input resolves through this policy and their relaxed broadcast exactly matches the declared output shape.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are